Jumaruba/jtimesched/assignments/01_assignment/01_assignment.md

 It also includes the application's entry class: `JTimeSchedApp`.

-## What is static testing?
-And why is important and relevant?
+## What is static testing and why is it relevant?

-Static testing is a type of verification, in other words, it checks if the software works correctly, by verifying if the systems contains faults (bugs).
+Static testing is a type of verification, in other words, it is used to detect if a software has faults by analyzing the static system representation e.g. the source code; without actually executing it.

+Static testing can be categorized in **manual examination** and **automated analysis**.
+The manual examination consists in analyzing the code manually by doing reviews, while the automated analysis uses tools to automate the process.

-There're four main reasons for testing an application:
+There are four main reasons for testing an application:
-- Improves the client satisfaction;
+- To improve the client satisfaction;
-- Increases the software quality;
+- To increase the software quality;
-- Improves the security;
+- To improve the security;
-- There's a certain cost-benefit, since fixing faults (bugs) in early project costs less than finding it later.
+- There's a certain cost-benefit, since fixing faults earlier costs less than finding them later.

-The static verification, by it self, provides the following advantages:
+The static verification, by itself, provides the following advantages:
-- Detect early warnings, which might prevent some faults;
+- Detect warnings early, which might prevent some faults;
-- Detect faults early;
+- Detect faults before executing;
 - Improves the maintainability of the code.
-Some tools, such as the `checkstyle` improve the maintainability, by standardizing the style of the code;
+Some tools, such as `Checkstyle` improve the maintainability, by standardizing the style of the code;
 - Detect dependencies and some inconsistencies.

-To sum up, the static testing can be categorized in **manual examination** and **automated analysis**.
-The manual examination consists in analysing the code manually by doing reviews, while the automated analysis uses tools to automate the process.

 ## Testing tools